 How to be a Minimalist: Shift Your Mindset

-Minimalist living requires a mindset shift as much as any physical shift.
+Minimalist living requires a mindset shift.
+It’s not just about purging your old t-shirts.
 It means focusing on what you value most and cutting back on the rest.
-Living a minimalist lifestyle is not just about decluttering and getting rid of stuff, it’s about adding as much as subtracting: add meaning, subtract junk.

-It’s about changing the way you think about your possessions and being more intentional with your consumption.
-By being intentional you reduce stress, save money, and gain more freedom.
-In doing so, you can focus on what brings you joy and cut out all the noise.
+It’s about changing how you think about your possessions and being more intentional with your consumption.
+Being intentional can reduce stress, save money, and gain more freedom.
+In doing so, you can focus on what brings you joy and cut out the noise.

 More Cool Stuff